rust-lang/rust/src/doc/trpl/guessing-game.md

 For example, they’re [immutable][immutable] by default.
-That’s why our example uses `mut`: it makes a binding mutable, rather than immutable. `let` doesn’t take a name on the left hand side, it actually accepts a ‘[pattern][patterns]’.
+That’s why our example uses `mut`: it makes a binding mutable, rather than immutable. `let` doesn’t take a name on the left hand side of the assignment, it actually accepts a ‘[pattern][patterns]’.
 We’ll use patterns later.
 It’s easy enough to use for now: